 Workgroup review of Legal Text 04 April 2019

-Workgroup Participants wished to note that a second review of 0678 Legal Text and a first review of Legal Text for Alternatives was published late on 02 April 2019 with a substantial update published on 03 April 2019.
-This gave very little if any time for consideration of the legal text, in particular, to check that it matched the solution of each Modification.
+Workgroup Participants wished to note that documentation to support a second review of 0678 Legal Text and a first review of Legal Text for Alternatives was published late on 02 April 2019 with a substantial update published on 03 April 2019.
+This gave very little, if any, time for consideration of the Legal Text, in particular, to check that it matched the solution of each Modification.

-Workgroup Participants noted when reviewing the legal text for 0678D/G/H/J that a document ‘NTS OCC Methodology’ (referred to in text in Section Y 5.2.2) will need to be revised or created if any of these Modifications are implemented.
-Similarly, an NTS OWC Methodology will also be required for Modification 0678I.
-Workgroup Participants also noted that Modification 0678I will also require a similar document.
+Workgroup Participants noted when reviewing the legal text for 0678D/G/H/J that a document ‘NTS OCC Methodology’ (referred to in text in Section Y 5.2.2) would need to be revised or created if any of these Modifications are implemented.
+Similarly, an NTS OWC Methodology will also be required for Modification 0678I..
 In addition, Workgroup Participants noted there was a reasonable amount of clarification remaining around Attachment #5 (Section Y).

 Workgroup Participants noted that when considering Legal Text for 0678F for the avoidance of doubt, surrender is termed ‘cancellation condition’.